-- OIS encourages the development of the Home and Family Language of students through an ethos of acceptance and celebration of linguistic diversity within the community.
-There is also recognition that a strong level of competency in the Home and Family Language of students can be an important ingredient in their success as learners of additional languages. - OIS recognizes the importance of Telugu language and culture as indigenous to the state in which the school is located.
-This is achieved through curricular, co-curricular activities and outreach programs. - The school celebrates its linguistic diversity by conducting language week during the academic year.
+• OISG encourages the development of the Home and Family Language of students through an ethos of acceptance and celebration of linguistic diversity within the community.
+There is also recognition that a strong level of competency in the Home and Family Language of students can be an important ingredient in their success as learners of additional languages.

+• OISG recognizes the importance of Telugu language and culture as indigenous to the state in which the school is located.
+This is achieved through curricular, co-curricular activities and outreach programs.

+• The school celebrates its linguistic diversity by conducting language week, assemblies, and language days during the academic year.
 Students present skits, poems, short stories, displays etc to highlight the linguistic culture.
-Special exhibitions are held on special occasions such as target culture celebrations and festivities (Hindi, French and Spanish).

-Students present skits, poems, short stories, displays etc to highlight the linguistic culture.
-Special exhibitions are held on special occasions such as target culture celebrations and festivities (Hindi, French and Spanish).
+Special exhibitions are held on special occasions such as target culture celebrations and festivities (Telugu, Hindi, French and Spanish).